perkinsl/noise-filter/README.md

 Dependencies: joint_inference.py imports MH.py and sample_categories.py.
 MH.py imports pdf_theta.py, pdf_delta_epsilon.py, and propose_and_accept.py. sample_categories.py imports likelihoods.py. pdf_theta.py has no dependencies on other scripts. pdf_delta_epsilon imports likelihoods.py. propose_and_accept imports pdf_theta.py and pdf_delta_epsilon.py.

+Notes: all probabilities in these scripts are in log space except where comments indicate otherwise.
+The dataset compiled from the CHILDES Treebank (Pearl & Sprouse, 2013) is summarized in Perkins, Feldman, & Lidz.
+Runtime for these scripts is quite long over this dataset (several hours to several days depending on processor).
+Scripts can also be tested in the mini toy datasets provided in Test_data.xlsx.

 -----------------------------------------------------------------
 INSTRUCTIONS FOR RUNNING SCRIPTS: